alexander-mead/HMcode/README.md

 # HMcode

-This code produces the ```HMcode``` non-linear matter power spectrum using the augmented halo-model approach described in Mead (2020; xxxx.xxxx).
-It can also produce ```HMcode``` results from Mead et al. (2016; http://arxiv.org/abs/1602.02154) or from Mead et al. (2015; http://arxiv.org/abs/1505.07833).
+This code produces the ```HMcode``` non-linear matter power spectrum using the augmented halo-model approach described in Mead (2020; https://arxiv.org/abs/2009.01858).
+It can also produce ```HMcode``` results from Mead et al. (2016; https://arxiv.org/abs/1602.02154) or from Mead et al. (2015; https://arxiv.org/abs/1505.07833).
 Appendix B of the 2015 paper details the numerical methods used in the calculation.
 If you use this work, or this code, I would be very grateful if you were to cite the relevant papers.
 For the enthusiast, the code itself can also be cited: http://ascl.net/1508.001.

 ```HMcode``` should compile with any ```Fortran``` compiler, and you can change the compiler within the ```Makefile```. ```HMcode``` requires my library (https://github.com/alexander-mead/library) to be downloaded in order to work and you will need to change the ```Makefile``` to point to the ```src``` directory within the directory (e.g., ```MOD_DIR = /path/to/library/src``` in the ```Makefile```) where you have downloaded the library.
 Note well that you do **not** need to compile the library in order for ```HMcode``` to compile -- ```HMcode``` just needs to know the location of the source files within the library.
 Once the required edits to the ```Makefile``` have been implemented, simply type ```>make```.
 To run the compiled code type ```>./bin/HMcode```.